openhab/openhab-docs/_addons_bindings/zwave/doc/sigma/zwck8_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Button pair 1

-This group supports 20 nodes.
+Association group 2 supports 20 nodes.

 ### Group 3: Button pair 2

-This group supports 20 nodes.
+Association group 3 supports 20 nodes.

 ### Group 4: Button pair 3

-This group supports 20 nodes.
+Association group 4 supports 20 nodes.

 ### Group 5: Button pair 4

-This group supports 20 nodes.
+Association group 5 supports 20 nodes.

 ## Technical Information